Ninja-Squad/DbSetup/README.md

         sonatypeUsername=<the sonatype user name>
         sonatypePassword=<the sonatype password>
+        signing.keyId=<the ID of the PGP key to use>
         signing.password=<the password used to protect your PGP key configured in the ninjasquad bintray account>
-        bintray.key=<the api key of the ninjasquad bintray account>
+        signing.secretKeyRingFile=<the path to the secring.jpg file>

  - Make sure the version of DbSetup in the project's `gradle.properties` file is the right one.
 It must not end with `-SNAPSHOT`
  - Execute

-        gradlew clean build bintrayUpload
+        ./gradlew clean build publishToSonatype closeAndReleaseRepository

-That should upload the artefacts to the ninjasquad's bintray maven repo, sign then with the keypair stored in bintray, and sync it with jcenter and Maven central.
+That should create a new staging repo in Sonatype OSSRS, then upload the artefacts to this staging repo, sign close the repo and release (i.e. sync it to Maven central).

-Note: the bintray plugin acts sometimes strangely (hangs, or 400 errors).
-It can be useful to disable the gradle daemon by passing `-no-daemon`.
-Passing `--info` also helps understanding what's going on.
+To only close the repo to test without syncing to Maven central, run

+    ./gradlew clean build publishToSonatype closeRepository

 Note: to check the jar file and pom publication before uploading, you can use

-    gradlew publish
+    ./gradlew publishMavenPublicationToBuildRepository

-which will simply publish under the `build/repo` directory of each project.
+which will simply publish under the `build/repo` directory of the root project.

+See the publishing guide at https://github.com/rwinch/gradle-publish-ossrh-sample.

 # License